 Overview

 In this article, I’ll explain how to get a Private Investigator license in Maryland.
-First, I’ll explain how the government department is handling the licensing process.
-Then, I’ll provide suggestions for joining an industry association and where to get training and education.
+First, I’ll explain how the government department handles the licensing process.
+Then, I’ll suggest joining an industry association and where to get training and education.

 Maryland Private Investigator Licensing Requirements

-Private Investigator Licensing in the State of Maryland is handled by the Maryland State Police, PI Licensing Division.
-The Licensing Division is responsible for administering the law and conducting investigations concerning the licensing of Private Detectives, Private Detective Agencies, Security Guards and Security Guard Agencies, the licensing of Security Systems Technicians, and Security Systems Agencies.
+The Maryland State Police PI Licensing Division handles Private Investigator Licensing in Maryland.
+The Licensing Division is responsible for administering the law and conducting investigations concerning the licensing of Private Detectives, Private Detective Agencies, Security Guards and Security Guard Agencies, Security Systems Technicians, and Security Systems Agencies.

 Following is the mailing address for the division: